Wealth Tax

 How the model handles the cascade.

 The cap-gains line is the subtle one.
-To raise W·t in cash, the portfolio must sell enough to cover both the wealth tax and the gains tax owed on the sale.
+To raise W·t in cash, the household must sell enough assets to cover both the wealth tax and the gains tax owed on the sale.
 That sale triggers more gains, which require another sale — a geometric cascade.
 Assuming a near-zero cost basis (typical for founder equity or long-held positions, and conservative against the household), the cascade resolves in closed form:

 Capital-gains tax = W · t · ( c / (1 − c) ) where W = beginning wealth t = wealth-tax rate c = long-term capital-gains rate